microsounds/microsounds.github.io/readme.md

 This site aims for **polyglot HTML5** compliance, a robust well-formed subset of HTML5 and XHTML as defined by [W3C][polyglot] and [WHATWG][polyglot2] for more rigorous syntax validation.
 This is sometimes referred to as XHTML5.

-Documents should render identically when served as `text/html` or `application/xhtml+xml`.
+Documents should render identically when served as `text/html` or `application/xhtml+xml` on the last 2 relevant web browsers, Chromium and Firefox.
-In practice, modern browsers will render the stylesheet last on webpages served as XHTML, flashing an unstyled page on every page load which browser caching does not seem to fix.
+~~In practice, Chromium-based browsers will render the stylesheet last on webpages served as XHTML, flashing an unstyled page on every page load which browser caching does not seem to fix.~~ I haven't noticed this in a while.

 You can verify this yourself using `busybox httpd` or using [Schneegan's XHTML Proxy][proxy].
 Use of modern features such as `audio` elements prevents validating as "true" [XHTML 1.0 Strict][xml].